shibdad/github-mcp-server/README.md

    }
    ```

-   Replace `/path/to/github-mcp-server` with the actual path to where you cloned the repository.

-6. Restart Claude Desktop
+6. Restart Claude and you're good to go!

-## Usage

-1. In Claude Desktop, click on the hammer icon to see available tools
-2. Ask Claude to use the GitHub tools:
+## 💬 Try These Prompts

+Once connected, ask Claude things like:
-   - "Clone the repository at https://github.com/example/repo"
+- "Clone the tensorflow/models repository to my downloads folder"
-   - "Check the git status of my current directory"
+- "What's the git status of my project directory?"
-   - "List my GitHub repositories"
+- "Show me a list of my GitHub repositories"

-## Requirements
+## 🔧 Requirements

 - Node.js 16+
 - Git command-line tools
 - Claude Desktop

-## Configuration

-### GitHub Token
+## 🔒 GitHub Token Options

-To access private repositories and use GitHub API features, you'll need a GitHub Personal Access Token.
-You can provide it in one of these ways:
+Need to access private repos?
+Add your token any of these ways:

-1. Create a `.github_token` file in the project directory with your token
+1. Create a `.github_token` file in the project folder
 2. Set the `GITHUB_TOKEN` environment variable
-3. Modify the Claude Desktop configuration to include the token:
+3. Add it directly in Claude's config:
    ```json
    {
      "mcpServers": {